NREL/SOEP-QSS/README.md

 ### Zero-Crossing Support

 Zero crossing implementation must deal with some obstacles:
 * Some combinations of zero-crossing functions and QSS method orders cannot predict zero crossings, such as a zero-crossing function that is simply the value of a QSS1 variable (whose quantized representation is always a constant).
-The QSS system will detect zero crossings during observer updates of the zero-crossing variables but these will lag the precise zero crossing times.
+The QSS system will detect zero crossings during requantization and observer updates of the zero-crossing variables but these will lag the precise zero crossing times.

 Some of the tasks remaining for a robust, production-quality implementation are:
 * Detect and warn about cyclic dependencies that could lead to infinite update cascades.